 This article was posted on Friday, November 12th, 2010 at 11:06 am and is filed under Learning, Math, Math, Math Facts, Math Tricks, Multiplication, Parenting, Teaching.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 8 Responses to “Some Multiplication Tricks”

 there is a nine times table trick I’d like to share (maybe it is well known, but here it is: